 Vacuum seal all of the pieces of meat once they have cooled to room temperature and then refrigerate them.
 Alternatively, wrap the pieces of meat tightly in aluminum foil and refrigerate them.

-Here are the Instant Pot® instructions: Add one cup of beer (or water) to the bottom of the Instant Pot® and place the smoked pastrami on a rack in the Instant Pot®.
+Here are the Instant Pot® instructions: Add one cup of beer (or water) to the bottom of the Instant Pot® (if your pressure steamer has a volume of 6 liters use one cup of liquid.
+Double that if the volume is 8 liters.) and place the smoked pastrami on a rack in the Instant Pot®.
 Cook at high pressure for 45 minutes.
 Turn the steamer off and use the steam release lever/tab to exhaust all of the steam, until the steamer is no longer pressurized.
 Take off the lid and check to see if the meat is moist and tender all the way through.
 If not, then repeat the pressure steaming of the meat for ten to twenty minutes longer or until it is moist and tender internally.
 I did not find it necessary to do a second round of pressure steaming.

 Step 6: Serve the pastrami